Priorities and action

-During the last year there has been a significant rise in reports of criminal damage across the town, some which is linked to the rise in anti-social behaviour.
+During the last year there has been a rise in reports of criminal damage across the town, some which is linked to the rise in anti-social behaviour.

-These vary in terms of the method but most recently we have seen a significant rise in damage caused by fires.
+These vary in terms of the method but most recently we have seen a rise in damage caused by fires.
 Working with partners, including the fire service we are reducing the opportunities for these types of crime and sharing information to ensure all investigative opportunities are taken.

 The use of CCTV and monitoring equipment has been increased and targeted operations which will utilise plain clothes police officers have been implemented.

 There has been an increase in burglaries in non-dwelling premises particularly sheds on allotments and garages/outbuildings.

 To combat non dwelling burglaries the team have been and will continue to target this type of crime by running specific evenings of action.

 Working with property owners, we provide security advice where appropriate.

 One of the difficulties in detecting this type of crime is the difficulty in identifying stolen property, due to the often generic details of property stolen.
 In a bid to address this, our property marking equipment (Dot Peen) is utilised at road-shows, events and where possible, individual needs, for example if a number of items require marking, we can arrange that directly with the property owner.